erwindev/college-app-tracker-ui/README.md

 ## Docker build
 In order to build and push docker images, please login to you [Dockerhub](www.dockerhub.com) account.
-Make sure that you run `ng build -prod` before you do a Docker build.
+Make sure that you run `ng build --env=prod` before you do a Docker build.
 ```
 $ docker build -t <username>/college-app-tracker-ui .
 $ docker push <username>/college-app-tracker-ui